Saidina Abu Bakar As Siddiq Mosque: History

-In 1976, the people of Bangsar began to request for a mosque.
+In 1976, residents in Bangsar requested for a mosque.
 It was approved by the Federal Territory Islamic Religious Council on 25 November 1977.
-A meeting was held by local representatives with YB Datuk Othman Abdullah on 27 November 1977.

-It received RM700,000 as donations collected from the public.
+A meeting was then held by local representatives with YB Datuk Othman Abdullah on 27 November 1977.
+It received RM700,000 in donations from the public.
 The government took over the project and placed it under the 3rd Malaysian 5-Year Plan.
-Planning for the construction of the mosque began in 1979 and completed in March 1982.
+Planning for the construction of the mosque began in 1978 and its construction was completed in 1982.

-The site was officially handed over to the contractor 18 July 1980.
-The direction of the qiblat was consented by The Mufti of the Federal Territories, S.S.
+The site was officially handed over to the contractor on 18 July 1980.
+The direction of the qibla was consented by The Mufti of the Federal Territories, S.S.
 Datuk Sheikh Abdul Mohsein bin Haji Salleh on 24 August 1980.
 Ground levelling work started in September 1980.

-The mosque was handed over officially to the government on 29 March 1982.
+The mosque was officially handed over to the government on 29 March 1982.
 Its official opening ceremony was officiated by the Yang di-Pertuan Agong, Sultan Ahmad Shah ibni Almarhum Sultan Abu Bakar on 15 July 1982.

 Architecture and features

-It was originally designed for up to 3,500 people, but after expansion work done in 2009 and 2010, it can accommodate 500 more.
+The mosque was originally designed for up to 3,500 people, but after expansion work was done in 2009 and 2010, it became capable of accommodating up to 4,000 people.

-The architecture is of traditional Malay mosque architecture with a minaret (43.3 m), arches, dome (16.6 m wide and 24 m from the floor), and motifs, but modern in form.
-It has an open concept, where air flow is allowed into the mosque as the door are made from hard wood.
-Islamic patterned holes are carved in between the motifs.
+The architecture of the mosque follows traditional Malay mosque architecture, with a minaret (43.3 m), arches, dome (16.6 m wide and 24 m from the floor), and motifs, but also depicts levels of modernity in its form.
+It has an open concept, where air flow is allowed into the mosque as its doors are made from hard wood.
+Islamic patterned holes are also carved in between the motifs.

-Its architectural designs are used in the construction for the Maldives National Mosque, as well as other prominent mosques in Kuala Lumpur such as Masjid Saidina Omar al-Khattab and Masjid Saidina Uthman ibn Affan.
+Its architectural designs are used in the construction of the Maldives National Mosque, as well as other prominent mosques in Kuala Lumpur such as Masjid Saidina Omar al-Khattab and Masjid Saidina Uthman ibn Affan.